-• --include=REGEXP
+--include=REGEXP

 This option is for filtering InnoDB tables for backup.
 The InnoDB tables' fully qualified names are checked against the regular expression specified by the option.
-If the REGEXP matches $db_name.table_name$, the table is included.
+If the REGEXP matches db_name , the table is included.
 The regular expression syntax used is the extended form specified in the POSIX 1003.2 standard.
-For example, $--include=mydb \ t[12]$ matches the tables t1 and t2 in the database mydb.
+For example, --include=mydb\.t[12] matches the tables t1 and t2 in the database mydb.mysqlbackup throws an error when the option is used without a regular expression being supplied with it.